Operator solutions of linear systems and small cancellation: Introduction

 where $s(j)$ is the source of edge $j$, and $t(j)$ is the target of edge $j$.
 If $\overline{e}$ is the vector of all ones, then $\overline{e}^T I(D) = 0$ in $\Z$.
 So if $I(D)x=b$ has a solution in $\Z_p$, then $\overline{e}^T b = \sum_i b_i = 0$ in $\Z_p$.
 In fact, it is not hard to see that if $G$ is connected, then $I(D) x = b$ has a solution in $\Z_p$ if and only if $\sum_i b_i = 0$ in $\Z_p$.
-In contrast, $H(I(D)) = G$, so by \Cref{T:main}, $I(D)x=b$ has an operator solution over $\Z_p$ for all $p \geq 2$ and $b \in \Z_p^n$. \end{example} Examples \ref{ex:hypergraph} and \ref{ex:incidence} show that there are linear system games over $\Z_p$ for $p > 2$ which have perfect commuting operator strategies but no perfect classical strategies.
+In contrast, $H(I(D)) = G$, so by \Cref{T:main}, $|J|=p$ in $\Gamma_p(I(D),b)$ for all $2 \leq p \leq +\infty$ and $b \in \Z_p^n$. \end{example} Examples \ref{ex:hypergraph} and \ref{ex:incidence} show that there are linear system games over $\Z_p$ for $p > 2$ which have perfect commuting operator strategies but no perfect classical strategies.
 We do not know if these examples have finite-dimensional operator solutions.
 Hence it remains an open problem to determine if there are linear system games over $\Z_p$ for $p > 2$ which have perfect finite-dimensional quantum strategies, but does not have a perfect classical strategy.
+The following simple example shows why we require the non-zero entries of $A$ to be non-zero divisors in \Cref{T:main}: \begin{example} Continue with the digraph $D$ from the previous example, and consider the system $2 I(D) x = b$ over $\Z_4$, for any vector $b$ such that $2b \neq 0$ in $\Z_4$.
+It's easy to see that this system has no classical solutions, since if $x_0$ is a solution, then multiplying both sides of the equation by $2$ gives $0 = 4 I(D)x_0 = 2b \neq 0$, a contradiction.
+Similarly, by squaring both sides of the relations (2) in \Cref{def:solngroup}, we see that $J^2=1$ in $\Gamma_4(2I(D),b)$.
+So the conclusion of \Cref{T:main} does not hold, even though $H(2I(D)) = G$. \end{example}